Morriarthy/Arch-Hyprland-Tuxedo-Infinity-S/README.md

 - qt5ct
 - libva
 - hyprland
-- xwaylandvideobridge // for screensharing
+- xwaylandvideobridge // for screensharing (see tules.conf in hypr)
 - hyprpaper // for wallpapers
 - hyprutils
 - hyprlang